dropseed/plain/bolt-stripe/README.md

 ```

 Then in your `.env` file, you can add a `STRIPE_WEBHOOK_PATH` (ex.
 STRIPE_WEBHOOK_PATH=/webhooks/stripe/)
-which will be detected by `forge work` and automatically start a `stripe listen` process when you run `forge work`:
+which will be detected by `bolt work` and automatically start a `stripe listen` process when you run `bolt work`:

 Alternatively, you can use [Stripe for VSCode](https://stripe.com/docs/stripe-vscode) or a more generic tunneling tool like [Ngrok](https://ngrok.com/).